econchick/cli-basics/shell.md

 ## Additional Resources

-The [extra learning resources document](https://docs.google.com/document/d/1XwMHRRP3Wwy8hLSGRYKVjqpQ20dMVhGLobRIqYG-goo/) which is linked in the syllabus contains a link to [MIT's "The Missing Semester of Your CS Education"](https://missing.csail.mit.edu/).
+You might find [MIT's "The Missing Semester of Your CS Education"](https://missing.csail.mit.edu/) helpful.

 You may find its page on [the shell](https://missing.csail.mit.edu/2020/course-shell/) to be helpful for a second perspective.
 It also has a video which treats some of the material we've covered today.